How Principal Leadership Can Impact Student Achievement

 The author derides the voluminous (and ubiquitous) school/district improvement plans.
 “Be aware of ‘fat plans’ – focus on a few clear goals” (p 130).
 Although I have been known to make mistakes, this is one area we have done well in this year.
 Our professional development plan was required (by me) to be no longer than one page.

 We have two areas of focus: informational writing and positive behavior.
 That’s it.
 Response to Intervention, Common Core, and new teacher evaluations have all been intertwined within our learning in authentic ways.
 All of these initiatives have not taken us off course toward what we know is important for student success.
 It helps that our goals have broad influence.
 Strong literacy skills and appropriate behavior can have an impact on all of the other disciplines.
 We cannot cover it all, so we might as well do a few things really well.

 In The Principal: Three Keys to Maximizing Impact, Michael Fullan provides a straightforward, easy-to-follow template for principals at every level to help them implement change well.
 Coupled with other resources that can support the improvement process, The Principal is an important book for any administrator or school leader looking to become better thought leaders and change agents within their current organization.

 Matt Renwick is a 15-year public educator who began as a 5th and 6th grade teacher in a country school outside of Wisconsin Rapids, WI.
 After seven years of teaching, he did time as a junior high dean of students, assistant principal and athletic director before becoming an elementary principal in Wisconsin Rapids.
 Matt blogs at Reading by Example, tweets @ReadByExample and writes for EdTech magazine.
-His book about schoolwide digital portfolios will be published by Powerful Learning Press later this spring.
+His book Digital Student Portfolios in the Classroom is published by ASCD.